katieefrey/UAT-Scripts/UAT Sorting Tool/README.md

 SMTP_PASS=dummy
 ...
 ```
-Edit `docker-compose.yml` to add an `environment` section undermeath the env-file specification, which will supercede any variables configured in the .env file with the value of the environment variable on the docker host.
+Edit `docker-compose.yml` to add an `environment` section underneath the env-file specification, which will supercede any variables configured in the .env file with the value of the environment variable on the docker host.
 ```
      env_file:
       - .env